gretkierewicz/dissertation/README.md

 - Implement filters, sorting or search
 - Add commentary
 - Add messages/errors
-- Implement validator for 'abbreviation' excluding polish marks
+- Implement validator for 'abbreviation' excluding polish marks (should be slugfield) - same for code in modules
-- Create sub-views i.e. employees/GBr/modules/ (https://github.com/alanjds/drf-nested-routers)